-Check Light Initials L04 Glare Control This project is designed to meet the parts selected below: Part 2: Manage Glare from Electric Lighting All Spaces: Each luminaire meets one of the following requirements to task lamps positioned as specified by manufacturer's data from meeting these requirements: a.
-Shielding angles are as described in the below table: Luminance Shielding angle, α (α = 90 - cutoff angle) < 20,000 cd/m2 (including reflected sources) No shielding required 20,000 cd/m 2 to 50,000 cd/m 2 15° 50,000 cd/m2 to 500,000 cd/m2 20° 500,000 cd/m 2 30° b.
+Check Light Initials L04 Glare Control This project is designed to meet the parts selected below : Part 2: Manage Glare from Electric Lighting All Spaces: Each luminaire meets one of the following requirements task lamps positioned as specified by manufacturer's data from meeting these requirements: a.
+Shielding angles are as described in the below table: Luminance Shielding angle, α (α = 90 - cutoff angle) < 20,000 cd/m 2 (including reflected sources) No shielding required 20,000 cd/m 2 to 50,000 cd/m 2 15° 50,000 cd/m2 to 500,000 cd/m2 20° 500,000 cd/m 2 30° b.
 Fixture luminance that does not exceed 10,000 cd/m2 and/or fixture luminous intensity that does not exceed 1,0 nadir. c.
 100% of light is emitted above the horizontal plane. d.
-Unified Glare Rating (UGR) values are met as per the k 1.
+Unified Glare Rating (UGR) values are met as per the base 1.
 Luminaires installed at a height of 5 m [16 ft] or lower 2.
 Luminaires installed at a height greater than 5 m [16 000 candela at any angle from 45 to 90 degrees from below conditions: er meet UGR of 19 or lower.
-L06 Visual Balance This project is designed to meet the parts selected below: Part 1: Manage Brightness All Spaces: At least four of the following requirements are met in all r egularly occupied spaces: a.
-Main rooms do not exhibit 10 times greater or lesser les exhibits au de les exhibits a - · b.
-Surfaces do not exhibit 3 times greater or lesser lumir substantial changes in light levels as occupants look arou - c.
+2. Luminaires installed at a neight greater than 5 m [16 itj meet ogk of 22 or tower.
+L06 Visual Balance This project is designed to meet the parts selected below : Part 1: Manage Brightness All Spaces: At least four of the following requirements are met in all r regularly occupied spaces: a.
+Main rooms do not exhibit 10 times greater or lesser l substantial changes in light levels as occupants move from b.
+Surfaces do not exhibit 3 times greater or lesser lumir nance than an adjacent surface.
+This is to avoid substantial changes in light levels as occupants look around their immediate area.

+c.
 Surfaces do not exhibit 10 times greater or lesser luminance than another remote surface in the same room.
 This is to avoid substantial changes in light levels as occupants look around the room.